resir014/Stonehenge/README.md

 ### Post-Deploy

 After deploying, you should manually set the build priorities for your rooms.
 Go to your respective room's memory in the memory tree, go to `jobs`, and set the number of creeps you'd like each role.

-(TBA) If you have `manualJobControl` set to `false`, the core engine will procedurally generate job assignments based on the room's conditions.

 ## Configuration